Shris7/Advanced_Physical_Design/README.md

  ## How to talk to computers
  ### Intordution to die,core,pads
  Before we start with the RTL2GDSII flow we must first familiarize ourselves with some terms.
- - Die : it is a block of semiconductor material on which a given circuit is fabricated.
+ - Die : it is a block of semiconductor material on which a given circuit is fabricated.It surrounds the core.
  - Core : is the region in a chip where the logic of the design is placed.
  - Pad : are intermediate structures connecting the internal signals to the external pins of a chip package.
  ![image](https://user-images.githubusercontent.com/92938137/182757008-5a5db95e-518b-40ca-8d93-600c260f6c7b.png)